liquidcarbon/fastbuilder/README.md

 ## 0.2.
 Edit README.md

-Editing README file in the browser makes it easy to add images.
+Editing `README.md` file in the browser makes it easy to add images.
 Simply hit "Paste" while in the editor:

 ![image](https://github.com/liquidcarbon/fastbuilder/assets/47034358/224976b4-7b80-43da-bf5a-bed8cec99086)

 The image gets uploaded into a special place on Github.
 A markdown link appears in the web editor.
+You can use this trick to upload screenshots to Github even if you don't mean to make changes to your `README.md`.
+Just paste the screenshot and hit "Cancel changes".

 ![image](https://github.com/liquidcarbon/fastbuilder/assets/47034358/340ed960-ae35-444f-8298-e9c25c010a98)